 - Public transportation or walking will be your best bet at getting around!
 Uber was available in most of the cities, except for Granada and Barcelona, but taxicabs are widely available.

-- In Portugal, make sure to see all the Miraduoras, that means viewpoint, make sure to check this out!
+- In Portugal, make sure to see all the Miraduoras, which means viewpoint, make sure to check this out!

 - As North Americans, we found it odd that Yelp wasn’t very popular in Spain and Portugal.
 Thankfully, tourists do use Tripadvisor!

-- If you only learn a few words in Spanish or Portuguese, make sure to know what foods to get on a menu.
+- If you only learn a few words in Spanish or Portuguese, make sure to know what foods to get on the menu.

 - Eating tapas is an experience on its own, this was definitely a highlight of our trip!

 And there it is!
 A long post recapping our 3 weeks in Spain and Portugal.
 Thanks for reading along!

 Are you planning a trip to Spain or Portugal?